 On either side of the road are apple farms and most of them have roses growing against the fence which in Spring is a sight to behold.
 Although it is Autumn here in South Africa, it is still such a wonderful sight with amazing views.
-The changing colours and the aloes which bloom at this time, the mountains, make this still an awesome drive.
+The changing colors and the aloes that bloom at this time, the mountains, make this still an awesome drive.

 As I have a friend of long-standing (not old, Anita) living in Sandbaai which is on the way to Hermanus, we had set up to meet each other for coffee and catch up on each other’s lives.
 It was great connecting again and it set the tone for a good week.
 Unfortunately, due to work commitments, she was unable to join me for any of the exhibitions.

 I had the good fortune of meeting and making friends with two new like-minded people and on my last day, one of the new friends took time to come with me along the Hemel and Aarde Valley.
 More about that later.